hauntingly beautiful

 "No." I truthfully admitted.

-"Well, you've had your first kiss, right?" he
+"Well, you've had your first kiss, right?" he paused.

 When I didn't reply, he gasped slightly.